-This month the Patheos Muslim Channel bloggers are expressing their take on the hot takes –a sort of rapid action response to a current event, news piece, political debate or issues of the moment affecting Muslims or other issues that are close to their hearts.
+In December last year, Patheos Muslim Channel bloggers were expressing their take on the hot takes –a sort of rapid action response to a current event, news piece, political debate or issues of the moment affecting Muslims or other issues that are close to their hearts.

 My take on the hot takes is straightforward.